opensearch-project/documentation-website/_api-reference/ingest-apis/simulate-ingest.md

 Field | Type | Description
 :--- | :--- | :---
 `pipeline` | Object | The pipeline to be simulated.
-If the pipeline identifier is not included, then the response simulates the lastest pipeline created.
+If the pipeline identifier is not included, then the response simulates the latest pipeline created.
 Optional.
 `docs` | Array | The documents to be used to test the pipeline.
 Required.

 The `docs` field can include the following subfields: